JuliaDynamics/NetworkDynamics.jl/docs/src/mtk_integration.md

 !!!
 warning: DO NOT USE MODEL ABOVE
-    Even though fairly complex, the above function is a simplified example which may have performance problems and does not add "safty" discrete callbacks.
+    Even though fairly complex, the above function is a simplified example which may have performance problems and does not add "safety" discrete callbacks.
 Under discrete jumps, the zero crossing might be skipped so it is good practice to add additional discrete callbacks to detect those cases (i.e. check if `out >= max + 1e-10`).
     You'll find a "proper" version of the saturated integrator in the PowerDynamics.jl Library, feel free to copy the code from there.